 '''

-A = new B();

-writeln(typeid(a));

 writeln(typeid(typeof(a))); // A

 }

 IsExpression

 IsExpression:

 is ( Type )

 is ( Type : TypeSpecialization )

 is ( Type == TypeSpecialization )

-is ( \textit{Type} : \textit{TypeSpecialization} , \textit{TemplateParameterList} )
+is ( Type : TypeSpecialization , TemplateParameterList )

 is ( Type == TypeSpecialization , TemplateParameterList )

 is ( Type Identifier )

 is ( Type Identifier : TypeSpecialization )

 is ( Type Identifier == TypeSpecialization )

-is ( Type\ Identifier\ :\ TypeSpecialization\ ,\ TemplateParameterList\ )
+is ( \textit{Type Identifier}: \textit{TypeSpecialization} , \textit{TemplateParameterList} )

 is ( Type Identifier == TypeSpecialization , TemplateParameterList )

 TypeSpecialization:

 Type

 struct

 union

 class

 interface

 enum

 function

 delegate

 super

 const

 immutable

 inout

 shared

 return

 parameters

 '''

 Is Expressions are evaluated at compile time and are used for checking for valid types, comparing types for equivalence, determining if one type can be implicitly converted to another, and deducing the subtypes of a type.
-The result of an IsExpression is an int of type 0 if the condition is not satisfied, 1 if it is.
+The result of an Is Expression is an int of type 0 if the condition is not satisfied, 1 if it is.